k78ma/quartz/content/ML/Invariance and Equivariance.md

 $$
 f[t[\mathbf{x}]] = f[\mathbf{x}]
 $$
-such that its output changes in the same way under the transformation as the input.
+such that its output is the same regardless of the transformation.
 Networks for image classification should be invariant to geometric transformations of the same image.
 The network $f[\mathbf{x}]$ should identify an image as containing the same object, even if it has been translated, rotated, flipped, or warped.

 ## Equivariance
 A function $f[\mathbf{x}]$ is *equivariant* or *covariant* to a transformation $t[\mathbf{x}]$ if